Young and Jackson Hotel: History

 The site was purchased by John Batman, one of the founders of Melbourne, in 1837 at the fledgling settlement's first Crown land sale.
 Batman had a home built on the site for his children, which became a schoolhouse in 1839.
 Warehouses were erected on the site after the schoolhouse was razed in 1853.
 The Princes Bridge Hotel opened there on 1 July 1861 by John P. Toohey and his brother who later went on to found the Tooheys Beer brand.
 The Hotel was renamed to Young and Jackson after the Irish diggers who took it over in 1875, cousins Henry Figsby Young (b.
 1849 Dublin, Ireland - d.
-29 September 1925), ...DEATHS...YOUNG.— On the 29th September, at his residence, "Normanhurst," Brighton-road, Elsternwick, Henry Figsby Young, aged 82 years.... and Thomas Joshua Jackson (b.
+29 September 1925) and Thomas Joshua Jackson (b.
 1834 - d.
-9 May 1901)., ...DEATHS...JACKSON.—On the 9th May, at his residence, Eblana, Jolimont, Thomas Joshua Jackson (late of Young and Jackson's), dearly loved husband of Sarah Isabella Jackson, aged 67....Thomas Joshua Jackson (Of ‘Young and Jackson’s Hotel’), Provenance: The Journal of Public Record Office Victoria, issue no. 10, 2011.
-ISSN 1832-2522.
-Copyright © Andrew Kilsby., Public Record Office Victoria - Archives of the State Government of Victoria, ...MARRIAGES...JACKSON-CAVANAGH -On the 29th ult, at All Saints Church, St Kilda, by the Rev J H Gregory, Thomas Joshua Jackson, of Melbourne, to Sarah Isabella Cavanagh (nee Connell) of St Kilda...
+9 May 1901).

 The freehold was owned by the Koegh family for 123 years until it was purchased by Marcel Gilbert in 1979.

 The hotel is an amalgamation of five separate buildings of two and three storeys, with the original 1853 bluestone building designed as a three-storey residence, with a butcher's shop on the ground floor.
 It was later extended in both directions, with all buildings rendered and painted to match each other by the 1920s.
 Since the 1920s the exterior hotel has been dominated by large advertising signs, even to this day.
 It is owned by the Endeavour Group.